Frequently Asked Questions

-Q. Will students be admitted to the dual degree program by Olin, by SMU, or by both schools?
+Q. Will students be admitted to the program by Olin, by SMU, or by both schools?

-Q. Where will students live during the dual degree program?
+Q. Where will students live during the program?

-A. Accommodation in Washington University in St. Louis: In the summer months, Olin has access to housing in Washington University residence halls, so that the Global Master of Finance students will be able to live on the Washington University campus.
-This is one of the benefits of the Global Master of Finance program structure, because we do not have access to spaces in the Washington University residence halls during the regular academic year.
+A. Accommodation in St. Louis: In the summer months, Olin has access to housing in Washington University residences, so that the Global Master of Finance students will be able to live near the Washington University campus.
+This is one of the benefits of the Global Master of Finance program structure, because we do not have access to spaces in the Washington University residences during the regular academic year.

 Accommodation in Singapore Management University: International students are required to secure and pay for their own accommodation in Singapore prior to arrival.
 The SMU campus is conveniently located in the city and is well-served by public transport.
 There is a variety of accommodation available in Singapore such as private student hostels and private apartments.
 Information will be provided before the students’ arrival in Singapore.
 You may refer to SMU’s Student Life page for more information on accommodation.

-A. In the first summer of the program, foundation courses will begin at Olin Business School in the first week of June followed by orientation and required coursework in July and August.
-The second summer of the program will begin with the Immersion courses in New York and Washington DC in Mid-May.
+A. In the first summer of the program, Foundations courses will begin at Olin Business School in the first week of June, followed by orientation and required coursework in July and August.
+The second summer of the program will begin with the Immersion courses in New York and Washington DC in mid-May.
 The program in SMU will begin mid-August and run to mid-May.

 Q. Has this degree been certified by the Ministry of Education (MOE) in China?